 - Potato Starch: make sure you seek out the white, powdery potato starch, not potato flour!

-- Tapioca or Arrowroot Flour: interchangeable with tapioca or arrowroot starch, these add lightness and fluffiness to the bread.
+- Tapioca or Arrowroot Flour: interchangeable with tapioca starch or arrowroot starch, these add lightness and fluffiness to the bread.

 - Sorghum Flour: this has a light, sweet, mild flavor that works incredibly well in this bread.